FarronF/limerick-council-meetings/meetings/2015/01/26-Full Meeting of Limerick City and County Council/Minutes of Meeting - Limerick City & County Council - 24th November 2014.md

 event that they were brought back into use, they could then be declared.
 He

-requested that this Motion be circulated to all Local Authorities and this was agreed.--- 20
+requested that this Motion be circulated to all Local Authorities and this was agreed.
+---
+20

 Councillor Sheahan (J), in seconding the Motion, stated that it made sense